 D8 can also be made with things like battery acid and pool chemicals.

-It is the chemical process used to create this D8 which makes it unsafe to consume.
+It is the chemical process used to create D8 that makes it potentially unsafe to consume.

 Side Effects of Synthetic Delta-8